 - How does my job specifically contribute to the success of the whole company?

 - Who is the boss of my boss and what exactly are the tasks and responsibilities of both?

 - Who is my contact in HR and how do I make sure I'm getting all the information that's important to me and my work?

 - What growth and training opportunities does my company offer?

 - Which techniques and tools are available to make my work more effective?

-- In which big company events or initiatives should know about or be involved?
+- In which big company events or initiatives should I know about or be involved?

-Ensuring that employees can align their efforts behind shared business objectives means that communicators must make certain that the information they share means something to the people it addresses.
-Messages that can help to answer these ten questions is a great way to get your employees started on the road to true fulfillment and satisfaction in their working lives.
+Ensuring that employees can align their efforts behind shared business objectives means that communicators must ensure that the information they share has meaning to the people it addresses.
+Messages that can help to answer these ten questions are a great way to get your employees started on the road to true fulfillment and satisfaction in their working lives.

 For more information about creating employee engagement with digital internal communications tools, feel free to contact us or check out the following articles on our blog: